johnjhacking/Signal-DLL-Hijacking/README.md

 4. Host the HTA on your domain.
 5. Run the LNK shortcut and watch as the DLL files are dropped into the `%LocalAppData\Programs\signal-desktop` folder.
 6. Now, when the victim runs Signal, your malicious DLL will run.
 Phishing ftw.
 7. You can use whatever you want, but for a quick test, I hosted an HTA server to see if my HTA would drop the DLLs that execute an HTA LOL, so in my case, the chain was LNK -> HTA drops DLLs -> User runs Signal -> DLL executes remote HTA.
-In a non-poc scenario, I'd swap the HTA payload out with a crypted DLL, which would be better.
+In a non-poc scenario, I'd swap the HTA payload out with a custom DLL payload and cut out the secondary remote call.

     ![RCE Proof](https://raw.githubusercontent.com/johnjhacking/placeholder/main/3.png?token=GHSAT0AAAAAABZSW66OWR6EFTYZEPV3LOHCZASOJSQ)